 For FYE15, the State Legislature made reductions to agency budgets across the state, including OJA.
 Originally, the proposed funding reduction to the CIC budget was anticipated to be 1.75% or less than \$5,000.
-However, at the conclusion of the OJA budgeting adjustments, the reduction to the FYE15 CIC budget totaled \$69,887, and \$175,200 was the total amount awarded.
-This reduction in funding significantly impacts the viability of the CIC for FYE15.
-As in the past, to receive this funding from the state for this program a municipality must demonstrate its ability to provide the services required under the OJA contract.
+However, at the conclusion of the OJA budgeting adjustments, the reduction to the FYE15 CIC budget totaled \$69,887.
+As with FYE15 funding, this reduction significantly impacts the viability of the CIC.
+When funds were originally decreased by OJA, Crossroads began working to restore state funding to prior year levels and, while efforts have been made throughout the state budgeting process, funding for FYE16 remains at the FYE15 level.
+As a result, the additional amount of \$20,000 provided by the City of Norman for FYE15 will also be required to maintain the schedule and staffing for the CIC during FYE16.

+As in the past, to receive this funding from the state for this program, a municipality must demonstrate its ability to provide the services required under the OJA contract.
 As discussed above, the method utilized by Norman of demonstrating the ability to provide required services under the program is to contract with a designated youth service agency, such as Crossroads.
-With approval of Contract K-1415-20 with Crossroads, the City will then notify OJA of the contract and execute documents that will allow Crossroads to submit invoices directly to OJA for payment under the contract as appropriate.